Message from the Dean

 Cornell Engineering is a place where every day we strive to live out Ezra Cornell’s vision of “any person, any study.”
 We know that there is great strength in diversity and great reward in asking questions nobody has asked before.
 We honor our past and at the same time understand the need to do new things in new ways.
 Ezra Cornell wanted to break away from the educational norms of the past.
 In that same spirit, Cornell Engineering continues to break new ground in what we study and in how we study it.

-We invite you to explore Cornell Engineering, both online and in person.
-We welcome the opportunity to share with you our community of talented individuals and their commitment to excellence in research, education, and service.
+We hope you will think about breaking some new ground with us and we welcome the opportunity to share with you our community of talented individuals and their commitment to excellence in research, education, and service.

 Joseph Silbert Dean of Engineering